Prince-Gyamfi/Bed-bathandbeyound-clone/README.md

     ● CSS
     ● Javascript

-This project is clone of "bedbathandbeyond.com" and we gave another name to our clone project is "Bath Kit". we build following 5 Pages of this website :-
+This project is clone of "bedbathandbeyond.com" and gave another name to the clone project is "Bath Kit".

 ● Home Page (index.html , home-page.css &  home-page.js)